dcunited001/dcunited001.github.io/_posts/2018-12-14-what-is-the-soul-a-baseline-for-the-materialist-conception.md

 cannot consistently win these games or retain advantage in any rational sense.

 This is adversarial signals analysis for neural networks.
-For Anne to win and to fuck Bob by adversarially manipulating his network requires irrational, non-deterministic behavior to make assessments of Bob's network.
+For Alice to win and to fuck Bob by adversarially manipulating his network requires irrational, non-deterministic behavior to make assessments of Bob's network.
 You must perturbate with injected noise to see how the